MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ### IntelliSense improvements

 - We made improvements in C++ IntelliSense when providing navigation and syntax highlighting for types from imported Modules and Header Units.
-This is an active area of investment for us, please continue to share your feedback on Developer Community using Help->Send Feedback.
+IntelliSense is an active area of investment for us.
+Help us improve: Share your feedback on Developer Community by using **Help** > **Send Feedback**.

 - Improved C++ IntelliSense performance by optimizing cached header usage and symbol database access, providing improved load times to get into your code.